 My husband used to send me on a walk when he got home from the hospital (he’s a doctor) because he knew it was the best thing to improve my mood.

 Sometime’s I’d try and convince him I didn’t want to go, and yet when I’d get home…my whole demeanor was happier.
 I’d stretched my legs and breathed fresh air…nature is so therapeutic!

-Being outdoors is just different than a treadmill…the scenery change, the wind, the smells, it refreshes you.
 If you can’t go on a walk, you can also sit in your backyard while your kids play.
-It just works wonders.
+Fresh air just works wonders.